HomeBlogHow AI Technology Is Revolutionizing Agriculture

 With all the AI and ML technologies being incorporated, the average farm is expected to generate 4.1 million data points every day by 2050.
 Over the next decades, climate change and global warming will accelerate while the economy goes through ups and downs — all as the world’s population rapidly increases.
 AI stands to touch everything in agriculture, from seed planting to harvesting to shipping food products to grocery stores, and these revolutionary techniques are already drastically transforming the industry, improving the lives of people around the world.

-Ambiq® is uniquely committed to reducing the carbon footprint, creating endpoint intelligence and technology that offers more efficient use of energy.
+Ambiq® is uniquely committed to reducing the carbon footprint, creating edge intelligence and technology that offers more efficient use of energy.
 In agriculture, for example, Ambiq’s Apollo has been used in food smart labels for more efficient tracking, production, and transportation.
 Other Ambiq innovations are ready to support AI-enabled technologies in agriculture to increase the food supply, reduce the carbon footprint, support farmers, and bolster sustainability efforts.